verrazzano/docs/content/en/docs/monitoring/metrics/metrics.md

 vmi-system-grafana   <none>   grafana.vmi.system.default.152.70.134.91.nip.io   152.70.134.91   80, 443   26h
 ```

-- get the password for the user `verrazzano`
+- Get the password for the user `verrazzano`

 `kubectl get secret --namespace verrazzano-system verrazzano -o jsonpath={.data.password} | base64 --decode; echo`
-- access Grafana in a browser using the above hostname
+- Access Grafana in a browser using the above hostname
-- login using the `verrazzano` user and the above password
+- Log in using the `verrazzano` user and the above password

 ![Grafana](../../images/grafana-initial-page.png)